Convolutional codes from unit schemes: Convolutional codes from unit schemes: general construction

+The general method allows the design of convolutional codes to specific requirements.
+To design a $(n,r,\de;\mu)$ convolutional code, find a suitable $n\ti n$ system $U,V$ with $UV=1$ and then choose appropriate $E_0,E_1, \ldots, E_\mu$ where each $E_i$ are $r\ti n$ and consist of rows of $U$ with possible zero rows.

+Below we are more specific in the designs to achieve other objectives.
 Most of the convolutional codes in use and available have been constructed on a case by case basis and/or by computer; computer techniques are now often beyond the range of computers.
+Codes in use can be shown to be equivalent to special cases of the design methods here.